ditrit/specimen/README.md

       expected_result: 44
 ```

 The input entry is required and must be a map.
 It is passed to the test box.
 The output entry may be any value but it must only be present if the box returns a value.
 The supported flags are FOCUS and PENDING - the uppercase is mandatory.
-This two flags are supported on all nodes of the data tree.
+These two flags are supported on all nodes of the data tree.

 ## Code box

-A code box is an **adapter** between the parsed data and the library the code being tested.
+A code box is an **adapter** between the parsed data and the library code being tested.
 It takes as input the testing context `s` and the **input map**.
 A code box looks like this:

 ```go
 package it_test